Saving America’s Working Lands National Conference 2027 Call for Proposals

 Speakers per Session

 We recommend having no more than three (3) speakers for any conference session.
-For discussion sessions, please indicate the lead session facilitator, their familiarity with the topic, and their experience in facilitation.
+For discussion sessions, please indicate the lead session facilitator, their familiarity with the topic, and their facilitation experience.
 Please note that discussion sessions should not include any formal presentations.

 Registration, Discounts, & Amenities

 All speakers will receive 50% off a full conference registration.
-Upon session acceptance, speakers will be given a discount code to use when registering.
-Breakfast and lunch are provided with a conference ticket.
+Upon acceptance of the session, speakers will receive a discount code to use when registering.
+Breakfast and lunch are included with a conference ticket.
 Amenities (travel, hotel, etc.) are the responsibility of the speaker.

 Conference Session Hosts